adnelson/requery/README.md

 Planned upcoming work includes:

 * Improving the abstraction of the database backend to provide an ergonomic interface, make it easy to extend, and avoid code duplication between different DBs.
 * A richer set of tools for composing database actions.
+For example:
+  * Higher-level abstractions for query building, enabling complex queries to be generated correctly
-For example, making it easy to insert objects which are stored across multiple tables.
+  * Query orchestration tools, enabling database interactions to be scripted for things like inserting objects which are stored across multiple tables.
 * A test suite.
 Query generation, object encoding/decoding, SQL rendering (per DB), and query execution (per DB) should all be backed by tests.
-* `DELETE FROM` queries.
+* `DELETE FROM` and `DROP TABLE` queries.
+* `WITH`, `UNION` and `UNION ALL` syntax for `SELECT` queries.
-* Pretty-printing of rendered SQL.
+* Configurable pretty-printing of rendered SQL.
 * Error handling for when queries fail.

-Contributions are very much welcome!
+Contributions and issue reports are very much welcome!